This post may contain affiliate links. Please see my disclosure policy for details.

 When is Dark Arts at Harry Potter Studios Halloween Tour?

-The Dark Arts event at Harry Potter Studios London will take place between the 23rd of November and the 6th of November 2022.
+The Dark Arts event at Harry Potter Studios London will take place between the 15th of September and the 5th of November 2023.

 Tickets for this Harry Potter Halloween event are very popular and so you should look to book your tickets early in the year.